seacunilever/mlchem/README.md

 python3 -m venv _venv
 . ./_venv/bin/activate

+# On Windows:
+use .\_venv\Scripts\activate

 # Make an editable install of mlchem from the source tree
 pip install -e .

+# and install requirements
+pip install -r requirements.txt
 ```

 ## Usage